-a) Information relating to the bodies that oversee remuneration. i.
-Name of the bodies that oversee remuneration At the management level, primarily the Human Resources Management Division oversees the 'remuneration' in line with its Human Resources Management strategy/policy under direct supervision and guidance of the Senior Management of the Bank. ii.
-Composition of the main body overseeing remuneration The Managing Director and CEO along with other top executives of the Corporate Office. iii.
-Mandate of the main body overseeing remuneration The Senior Management is the main body for overseeing the Bank's remuneration.
-The Senior Management also review the position of remuneration and associated matters and recommend to the Board for approval of its restructuring, rearrangement and modification commensurate with the industry best practices.
+i.
+Name of the bodies that oversee remuneration See At the management level, primarily the Human Resour Management Division oversees the 'remuneration' in line w its Human Resources Management strategy/policy ur direct supervision and guidance of the Senior Management the Bank. ii.
+Composition of the main body overseeing remuneration The Managing Director and CEO along with other to executives of the Corporate Office.
+111. Mandate of the main body overseeing remuneration The Senior Management is the main body for overseeing th Bank's remuneration.
+The Senior Management also review th position of remuneration and associated matters an recommend to the Board for approval of its restructuring rearrangement and modification commensurate with th industry best practices. iv.
+External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process.
+The Bank has no External Consultant regarding remuneratio and its process. v.
+A description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches.
+The Bank does not have any differentiated Pay Structure an employee benefits by regions/business line/activity.
+As of 3 December 2021, the Bank had no foreign subsidiaries an branches outside Bangladesh. vi.
+A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group.
+We consider the members of the senior management, branc managers and the employees engaged in different functiona divisions at Corporate Office and branches (except th employees involved in internal control & compliance and ris management) as the material risk takers of the Bank.